Aquafina-water-bottle/jp-mining-note/docs/docs/kanjihover.md

 !!! warning
     None of the above will work with jp-mining-note by default.
-    In fact, it's almost guaranteed that Cade's Kanji Hover will conflict with this note's kanji hover ability.
+    In fact, it's almost guaranteed that Cade's Kanji Hover will conflict with this note's kanji hover ability, if placed directly in the word reading field.

 ## [Cade's Kanji Hover](https://cademcniven.com/projects/kanjihover/)